 A minimum semester/year mark of 40% is required in order to be admitted to the examination in a specific module.
 In addition, all other examination admission requirements, applicable to the relevant module, must have been met.
-To pass a module a final mark of 50% is required.

 No supplementary examinations are granted at postgraduate level.